Castle Falkenstein (role-playing game): System

 The game does not use statistics or dice to define a character.
 Instead, players must choose a general template of a hero (Heroic, Tragic, Flawed, Innocent, Clever, or Fallen).
 The player then chooses an archetypal career from a long list including Anarchist, Diplomat, Dashing Hussar, Mad Scientist, and Steam Engineer.
 Each archetype comes with a set of possessions and a few "Strong Suits" (aptitudes) and Skills.
 The player then starts a character diary to record the details of adventures, beginning with the character’s background and present situation.

 Players can also choose to play non-human characters such as dragons, faeries and dwarves, but reviewer Rick Swan noted that "they come with so much baggage, they're barely worth the effort."

 Skill resolution is done with an ordinary deck of playing cards rather than dice.
-At the start of the game, the referee deals everyone four cards, including himself.
+At the start of the game, each participant, including the referee, is dealt four cards.
 When a player wants to test a skill, the referee rates the difficulty of the task from 2 to 12.
-The referee can also play one or more of his cards adding the value of the card or cards to the difficulty rating.
-The player attempting the task must use his character's relevant skill level plus the value of any cards the player wishes to add.
-If the character's skill level plus the value of the player's cards equals or betters the task's difficulty level, the character succeeds.
+If the character's skill level is higher than the difficulty, the character succeeds.
+Players can boost a skill level by playing cards from their hands, adding the value of any cards played to the skill level.
+Likewise, the referee can also increase the difficulty rating by playing their own cards.

 Combat operates using the same system.

 Spellcasters use a second deck of cards.
 When the spellcaster wishes to cast a spell, the player must draw cards from the deck, one card per two minutes of game time, until the sum of the cards equals or exceeds the power of the spell.
 Even then, success is not guaranteed, and a spell can backfire with disastrous consequences.